mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 responsibility to ensure that all the other functions are supported by NumPy or native Python.

-Finally, we can generate the python file with all the integral expressions:
+Finally, we can generate the Python file with all the integral expressions:
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_generator.py:write_nuclear_attractions}}
 ```